 - Work MPI is doing for farmers and agriculture

 - Help available for farmers

 - If an employee has COVID-19

 - Meat works

 - Lifestyle blocks

-MPI and other primary sector organisations are encouraging those working in the primary industries to ensure they have plans in place to ensure continuity for their business activities.
+MPI and other primary sector organisations are encouraging those working in the primary sector to ensure they have plans in place to ensure continuity for their business activities.

 Farming and growing operations differ greatly across the country and may have specific needs.
 Backup planning is key.

-For information about continuity, animal welfare and labour needs farmers should talk to their key sector groups, including RSTs, Dairy NZ, Beef and Lamb NZ, their dairy company or co-op and Federated Farmers.
+For information about continuity, animal welfare and labour needs, farmers should talk to their key sector groups, including Rural Support Trusts, Dairy NZ, Beef and Lamb NZ, their dairy company or co-op, NZ Pork, and Federated Farmers.

 If you are able to shear or crutch your own sheep, this is preferable.
 Shearing is considered an essential service only where it is necessary for animal welfare and it cannot be deferred, or if it's undertaken to enable hygienic processing of the sheep.
 This means you can only provide shearing or crutching services if it is likely the sheep would suffer pain or distress otherwise, and when they are due to go for slaughter.